tum-ei-eda/mlonmcu/ENVIRONMENTS.md

 ### Environment registry

 Optionally environment can be registered in the users home config directory with a given name which enabled referring to them without providing a file path.
-Use the `—register` and `—name` flags of the `mlonmcu init` command to do so.
+Use the `--register` and `--name` flags of the `mlonmcu init` command to do so.
 The command `mlonmcu env` provides useful utilities to list and modify existing entries in the registry file which is typically located at `~/.config/mlonmcu/environments.ini`.